FreshBooks vs. Wave: A Complete Comparison For Small Business Owners

 Reporting

-FreshBooks delivers deeper reporting for business analysis.
+FreshBooks delivers deeper reporting and business analysis tools.

 Ease of Use